 - Restricted – Data that due to the legal, ethical, or other constraints specific authorization is required to access.
 Unauthorized disclosure could seriously and adversely impact the University, its employees, or students.

 - Examples include student academic data, grades, transcripts, class schedule, advising notes, and detailed environmental and control system designs.

 - Internal Use - Applies to information which is intended for use within USI.
 Unauthorized disclosure could negatively impact the University and/or its employees.
 Access restrictions should be applied accordingly.

 - Examples include university owned intellectual property, policy and procedures, performance metrics, and administrative or academic data files that do not contain data that is classified as Critical or Restricted.

 - Public - Applies to all other information which does not clearly fit into any of the above classifications.
 Unauthorized disclosure isn’t expected to negatively impact the University.

 - Examples include student name, major, degree, campus map, and emergency phones.

-Any public records access requests must be coordinated through Government Relations.
+Any public records access requests must be coordinated through Government and Legal Affairs.